particle-iot/docs/src/content/getting-started/console/device-vitals.md

 #### Cellular vitals

-As of Device OS version 1.2.1, cellular devices (i.e. Boron, B SoM, Electron, etc.) will begin to collect and send new vitals specific to the status and health of the cellular connection.
+As of Device OS version 1.2.1, cellular devices (i.e. Boron, B-SoM, Electron, etc.) will begin to collect and send new vitals specific to the status and health of the cellular connection.